YordanGeorgiev/qto/doc/md/issue-tracker-devops-guide.md

     go get the milk
     do the homework
     procurement e-mail discussion follow-up

+## 5. NAMING CONVENTIONS

+### 5.1.
+Dirs naming conventions
+The dir structure should be logical and a person navigating to a dir should almost understand what is to be find in thre by its name ..

+#### 5.1.1.
+Root Dirs naming conventions
+The root dirs and named as follows: bin - contains the produced binaries for th project cnf - for the configuration dat - for the data of the app lib - for any external libraries used src - for the source code of the actual projects and subprojects

 ## 6. SOURCE CODE MANAGEMENT
 The issue-tracker is a derivative of the wrapp tool - this means that development and deployment process must be integrated into a single pipeline.